For the green curry paste

 - ½ tsp cumin seed

-- 6 green bird's-eye chilli, trimmed and halved
+- 6 green bird's-eye chillies, trimmed and halved

 Related to the onion (as opposed to being a younger version of it), shallots grow in clusters at…